Generalized sparse Bayesian learning and application to image reconstruction: Introduction

 \subsection{Our Contribution}

 To address these issues, we present a generalized approach to SBL for ``almost" general forward and regularization operators, $F$ and $R$.
 By ``almost'' general, we mean that the only restriction on $F$ and $R$ is that their common kernel should be trivial, $\kernel(F) \cap \kernel(R) = \{\mathbf{0}\}$, a standard assumption in regularized inverse problems \cite{kaipio2006statistical}.
 We propose an efficient numerical method for Bayesian inference that yields a full conditional posterior density $p(\mathbf{x} | \mathbf{y})$, rather than a simple point estimate, which allows for uncertainty quantification in the solution $\mathbf{x}$.
 The present work implies that SBL can be applied to a broader class of problems than currently known.
 In particular, some preliminary results on signal and image reconstruction indicate its potential use for denoising, deblurring, and magnetic resonance imaging.
-Finally, we relax the usual assumption that $\boldsymbol{\nu}$ in \cref{eq:intro_IP} corresponds to independent and identically distributed (i.\,i.\,d.)~normal noise, as done in \cite{tipping2001sparse,wipf2004sparse,chantas2006bayesian,calvetti2007gaussian,chantas2008variational,bardsley2010hierarchical,babacan2010sparse,churchill2019detecting,churchill2020estimation}.
-In contrast, we allow for more degrees of freedom in the noise by only restricting $\boldsymbol{\nu}$ to be independent but {\em not} necessarily identically distributed.
-In this way our generalized SBL approach is well-suited for data fusion problems.